-- Explain to the Subscriber its responsibilities as defined in Section 9.6.3; - Inform the Subscriber of the creation of a certificate and the contents of the certificate; - Require the Subscriber to indicate acceptance of its obligations and its certificate, with a handwritten or digital signature6; - Notify the Subscriber if their decryption private key is escrowed; and,
+- Explain to the Subscriber its responsibilities as defined in Section 9.6.3; - Inform the Subscriber of the creation of a certificate and the contents of the certificate; - Require the Subscriber to indicate acceptance of its obligations and its certificate, with a handwritten or digital signature; - Notify the Subscriber if their decryption private key is escrowed; and, - Document the Subscriber's acceptance of its responsibilities and its certificate.

-6 This signature could be obtaining in conjunction with Subscriber Identity Declaration signature described in Section 3.2.3.1.
+&lt;sup>6 This signature could be obtaining in conjunction with Subscriber Identity Declaration signature described in Section 3.2.3.1.
 For example, the Subscriber could sign one form that contains clauses for declaration of identity and for acceptance of Subscriber obligations.